Wabinab/xenoblade-chronicles-2/src/20_bana.md

 ![Sigil of the Tantalese royal family](images/234_sigil.jpg)

-Mythra's eyes squeezed as she saw that once again, so similar, brought her back in thoughts.
-But her thoughts also mixed with something she heard from earlier that day...
+Mythra's eyes squeezed as she saw that once again, so similar, but there's something weird about it.
+It... only looks similar, but not the same as she recalled.
+Is it because they're descendants, so they make amendments to it?
+Or is it...
+Her thoughts flew back to earlier in the day, after the meeting, when she was with Amalthus alone,

-> At the meeting room, after everyone left.
-Mythra asked, "So, why did you awaken Haze?"
+> So, why did you awaken Haze?"
 >
 > "Because her power was of great use to me. **Indol** has found itself... under attack from Torna a number of times.
 She was necessary... in driving them back."
 >